tomatohater/carbonmeter-ext/README.md

 <img src="assets/carbonmeter-screen.png" alt="Carbon Meter screenshot">

+## Local installation

+This extension has been submitted to the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) and is currently under review.
+You can still install the extension in Developer mode by pulling down this code repo and installing `src` directory as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/).

 ## Acknowledgment

 This extension was inspired when [Dryden Williams](https://www.drydenwilliams.co.uk/) recently posed the following 2 questions to the [ClimateAction.tech](https://climateaction.tech/) community.